-They have retained skipper Rohit Sharma, Hardik Pandya and Jasprit Bumrah for this season but have lost Australian paceman Pat Cummins for the entire tournament due to a back injury.
-Adam Milne, the fast bowler from New Zealand, has been announced as replacement for Cummins.
-The Indians have reached their maximum quota of eight overseas signings and have completed their squad with 25 players.
+They retained skipper Rohit Sharma, Hardik Pandya and Jasprit Bumrah for this season but lost Australian paceman Pat Cummins for the entire tournament due to a back injury.
+Adam Milne, the fast bowler from New Zealand, was announced as replacement for Cummins.
+The Indians reached their maximum quota of eight overseas signings and completed their squad with 25 players.
 Though they do have good all-round options in the likes of Pandya, Pollard and Duminy, a not-so strong batting and lack of specialist spinners in the side could dampen their progress in this year's IPL.

 Rohit Sharma (c), Jasprit Bumrah, Hardik Pandya, Kieron Pollard, Mustafizur Rahman, Suryakumar Yadav, Krunal Pandya, Ishan Kishan, Rahul Chahar, Evin Lewis, Saurabh Tiwary, Ben Cutting, Pradeep Sangwan, Jean-Paul Duminy, Tajinder Singh, Sharad Lumba, Siddhesh Lad, Aditya Tare, Mayank Markande, Akila Dananjaya, Anukul Roy, Mohsin Khan, MD Nidheesh, Mitchell McClenaghan